-...New means(,) old meanings...1
+...new means(,) old meanings...

-Flo Menezes

-Studio PANaroma de Música Eletroacústica Unesp (State University of São Paulo) flo@flomenezes.mus.br
+Flo Menezes Studio PANaroma, São Paulo flo@flomenezes.mus.br

-From time to time I hear a categorical commentary about myself that makes me think about the shortness of sight of the people who make it; a very irritating situation: "Flo, take care, the tropical tempest of this afternoon will cut off the energy for many hours!"
-This fact implies in their vision that I cannot make my music while we have no electricity.
-The last time I heard such a misguided notion I did not hesitate - reaffirmed by the fact that the pianist who talked to me in that manner used glasses and needs a good light to see everything facing him - to punctuate: "My system has no break, my dear, while you will actually have to wait until the energy comes back in order to read your scores!"
+From time to time I hear a categorical commentary about myself that lets me thinking on the limitations of the intellectual capacities of the people who make it; a very irritating situation: "Flo, take care, the tropical tempest of this afternoon will cut off the energy for many hours!"
+This fact implies in their vision that I cannot make my music as long as we have no electricity.
+Last time that I've heard such a stupidity I did not hesitate - corroborated by the fact that the pianist who talked to me in that manner used glasses and needs a good light to see everything facing him - to punctuate: "My system has no-break, my dear, while you will must actually wait until the energy comes back in order to read your scores!"

-In the opinion of such traditional musicians I am not a composer, but rather an electroacoustic composer.
-This annoying situation does not simply irritate me; it leads me to reflect on the essence of musical composition as well.
-Clearly that was not the intention of those people, but I am very grateful to them for it!
+In the opinion of such traditional musicians I am not a composer, I am an electroacoustic composer.
+This annoying situation does not simply irritate me; it lets me thinking on the essence of musical composition as well.
+Clearly it was not the intention of those people, but I am very grateful to these idiots for that!

-Have you, dear readers, ever wondered about the essential elements not of sounds themselves, but of musical composition?
-Many times I've asked my students of composition during our first meeting to write down on a paper sheet the concepts they consider as essential for musical composition.
+Have you, dear listeners, ever asked yourself about the essential elements not of sounds themselves, but of musical composition?
+Many times I asked my students on composition in their first meeting with me to write down on a paper sheet the concepts they think as essential for the composition.